 In dealing with our urges, if we don’t consciously choose responsibility, we unconsciously choose slavery

-We all treasure our freedom and wouldn’t choose slavery.
-Yet many of us unconsciously choose to be enslaved.
+We all treasure our freedom and would fight if someone tried to enslave us.
+Yet many of us unconsciously let ourselves get enslaved.
 How?
 By nonchalantly giving in to our unhealthy urges till they become so strong as to enslave us.

 If we are already controlled by some unhealthy urge, are we bound to stay enslaved forever?